cross-solution/cross-solution.de/README.md

 this is the quasar based https://cross-solution.de homepage.
 It depends on nodejs.
 You can install it by cloning the repo and run yarn to install dependencies.

+It contains a few forms that serve as prototypes for the Kickstarter [Lebenslauf Mamager](https://www.kickstarter.com/projects/yavik/manager-fur-lebenslaufe?lang=de).

 ## Requirements

 to contribute, you need: